samsonjs/samhuri.net/Readme.md

 - [x] Add a server for local use and simple production setups (or use a file watcher + `python -m SimpleHTTPServer`?)

 - [ ] Figure out an iPad workflow with minimal code.
 Maybe a small app with some extensions and shortcuts?
 This is going to be much more difficult with templates as Swift code.
-Use a Linux VM instead with Shell
+Use a Linux VM instead with ShellFish